sail-sg/oat/README.md

   <img src="https://gist.githubusercontent.com/lkevinzc/98afee30a5141d7068a0b35a88901a31/raw/e23f40d33e8a2fa4220e8122c152b356084b8afb/example_result.png" height="330"/>
 </p>

-Check out this [tutorial](./examples/) for more examples regarding:
+Check out this [tutorial](./examples/) for more examples covering:
-* Different direct optimizers including DPO, IPO, and SLiC.
+* Various direct optimizers, including DPO, IPO, and SLiC.
-* Various modes of preference oracles such as remote reward models and GPT-as-a-judge.
+* Different modes of preference oracles, such as remote reward models and GPT-as-a-judge.
-* Other LLM exploration algorithms, e.g., APL, XPO, and EE4LLM.
+* Additional LLM exploration algorithms, e.g., APL, XPO, and EE4LLM.

 ## Benchmarking
 Our system benchmarking compares oat with the online DPO implementation from [huggingface/trl](https://huggingface.co/docs/trl/main/en/online_dpo_trainer).
-We use the following configurations for oat, and show the benchmarking results below.
+Below, we outline the configurations used for oat and present the benchmarking results.

 <p align="center">
   <img src="https://gist.githubusercontent.com/lkevinzc/98afee30a5141d7068a0b35a88901a31/raw/e23f40d33e8a2fa4220e8122c152b356084b8afb/system_configs.png" height="320"/>